FAIRmat-NFDI/pynxtools-apm/README.md

 pip install pynxtools[apm]
 ```

-for the latest development version.
+for the latest release version from [pypi](https://pypi.org/project/pynxtools-em/).

+If you are interested in the newest version, we recommend to work with a development installation instead.

-# Purpose
+## Purpose
 This reader plugin for [`pynxtools`](https://github.com/FAIRmat-NFDI/pynxtools) is used to translate diverse file formats from the scientific community and technology partners
 within the field of atom probe tomography and field-ion microscopy into a standardized representation using the
 [NeXus](https://www.nexusformat.org/) application definition [NXapm](https://fairmat-nfdi.github.io/nexus_definitions/classes/contributed_definitions/NXapm.html#nxapm).